prathamdey/practiceGitHub/README.md

 # practiceGitHub
-this is my first repo for interview
+This is my first repo for interview.
+This is first commit.